sahal-mulki/sharkscan/README.md

 There are two ways in which you can use SharkScan

- 1. Run the python file(all requirements are pre-installed).
+ 1. Run the python file(all requirements are pre-installed except for OUILookup).
  2. Run the .exe file in the releases tab(https://github.com/sahal-mulki/sharkscan/releases).
 Windows SmartScan detects my compiled program as a virus even though it isn't.
 Also the .exe  file takes some time to run.